Cassidy's Moving and Storage

 According to the Harvard Medical School, the coronavirus can last for different lengths of time on a variety of surfaces.
 COVID-19 lasts 4 hours on copper, 24 hours on cardboard, and about two to three days on plastic and stainless steel.

 With that being said, it’s crucial that you disinfect all your items before packing them up and moving.
 Follow these tips from the Centers for Disease Control and Prevention on how to clean and disinfect your home.

 Here’s a short list of frequently used items that will need to be disinfected:

 4. Pack Storage Container

-Once everything is disinfected, it’s time to start packing your shipping container.
+Once everything is disinfected, it’s time to start packing and organizing your shipping container.
 You may have been a master of Tetris but it’s more complicated than that.
 At Cassidy’s, our team has a specific way of packing vans and containers in an efficient and safe manner.

 Pack Bigger Items First

 Any bulky items from furniture to bookshelves go first into the shipping container.
 It’s important you think about the shape and size of the item.
 Is it too long to stand up?
 If so, lay it down on its side.
 Can your item be scratched or damaged?
 Make sure it’s wrapped in a blanket and secured.

 Now, your Tetris skills come into use.
 Begin by stacking medium-sized items and boxes on top of the bigger items.
 Rule of thumb is to work your way up from heaviest to lightest items.
 Make sure any gaps at the bottom are filled as well.
 Use moving blankets or cardboard to section off your items and keep them protected.

 Reach The Ceiling & Fill Every Space